 Responsibility, pressure situations, forced execution, willingness or unwillingness to work and passion!
 These are some of the terms that we not only hear every day but also experience.
 There is no short cut when it comes to being successful, no matter what field or passion you’re pursuing.
 For this reason, it is important to track everything you do on regular basis and be your own judge as to whether you’re on the right track or not.
-I love how Sara Caroline shares with us in a previous article how she was promoted to a Level 4AA stylist in her salon using the Summit System.
 It doesn’t matter which tracking system you use honestly.
 What matters most, is that you can measure your progress day in and day out.
 Year after year.

 Tracking everything means everything, from the moment you wake up to the moment you go to sleep at night.
 Passion and skill are important for success, but timing is the most important factor.
 And the sooner you realize the value of your time and start honestly using it for your personal passions, the closer you will be to your success.
 Time is everything.
 There is no one in the world who can become successful overnight.
 In fact, it was actually pure hard work and keeping track of their performance that made others successful.
 Everybody was once a beginner.
 The people who became successful due to sheer luck can definitely fall prey to imposter syndrome.

 What to Do Before You Track Everything on Regular Basis?

 - Do not feel inferior about yourself or your skill set.

 - First of all, you need to have confidence that you have the expertise to perform the action at an expert level.